enginecommerce/engine-flight-manual/engineering/product_process.md

 * **An Appointed Decider For the Product**

-  The Decider owns the success or failure of the product launch. <mark>The Decider is the ultimate holder and arbiter of features and deadlines.</mark> They say things like, "The problem we need to solve is {this}," "That’s a feature for the next version," or "Cut {feature} in order to ship by {date}."
+  The Decider owns the success or failure of the product launch. <mark>The Decider is the ultimate holder and arbiter of features and deadlines.</mark> They say things like, "The problem we need to solve is {this}," "That's a feature for the next version," or "Cut {feature} in order to ship by {date}."

 * **A Project Manager**